• What is Copywriting?

 5 Surprising Places Copywriters Can FInd Inspiration

-Popular songs.
-One of the big reason you can’t get the Top 40 hits out of your head is that the songwriters have mastered the use of cadence and rhyme to create a natural catchiness.
+One of the big reasons you can’t get the Top 40 hits out of your head is that the songwriters have mastered the use of cadence and rhyme to create a natural catchiness.
 The human mind craves a predictable cadence in things it reads and hears, and copy is no different.
 Even if you’re not working with rhyme, cadence is crucial.
 Anyone who cares about grammar may hate the line “Nobody doesn’t like Sara Lee,” but you can’t argue that the natural rhythm in that line makes it pleasing.
 Flip on the radio and sing along for a bit before you sit down and write your next copy doc to encourage your own sense of timing.

-Last Updated on December 15, 2022
+Last Updated on October 30, 2024

 Filed Under: Copywriting Tips Tagged With: copywriting ideas, Productivity